Idaho Emission Testing

-Idaho emissions testing is a requirement of residents in Ada County, Canyon County and the City of Kuna.
-Smog tests help to reduce harmful air pollutants that contribute to poor health and improve air quality.
-However, Ada County smog checks are overseen by the Air Quality Board (AQB) while vehicle inspections in Canyon County and the City of Kuna are overseen by the state Department of Environmental Quality (DEQ) along with Applus Technologies, Inc. In most cases, vehicles must undergo an emissions inspection every other year, regardless of which county the vehicle owner resides in.
+Emissions testing is a requirement for residents in Ada and Canyon counties and the City of Kuna in Idaho before every registration renewal period.
+Inspections help to reduce harmful air pollutants that contribute to poor health and improve air quality.
+However, the Air Quality Board (AQB) oversees Ada County smog checks, while vehicle inspections in Canyon County and the City of Kuna are overseen by the state Department of Environmental Quality (DEQ).
+In most cases, vehicles must undergo an emissions inspection every other year, regardless of which county the vehicle owner resides in.
 To learn more about vehicle emissions testing in ID, review the sections below.

 Idaho Emissions and Smog Check Requirements